Answers to Frequently Asked Questions

 - DMV Driving Records

-No. We currently only take check or E-check.
+No. We currently only take checks or E-checks.

-All caregivers receive training in providing personal care, proper body mechanics, safety, handling emergencies, maintaining a clean environment, as well as specialized training to meet the needs of memory impaired seniors.
+All caregivers receive training in providing personal care, proper body mechanics, safety, handling emergencies, and maintaining a clean environment, as well as specialized training to meet the needs of memory impaired seniors.
 Each caregiver completes our Certified Companion Aide course.
 Our registered nurse conducts supervisory visits with each caregiver to assure their services are the finest quality.
-We also offer an on-going education to all our caregivers throughout the year.
+We also offer ongoing education and professional development opportunities to all our caregivers throughout the year.

 Talk to us now – Call us at (919) 436-1871.
 We will listen and help.
-It may turn out one of our members of our circle of support is more appropriate to help you than Aware Senior Care.
+It may turn out one of our circle of support members is more appropriate to help you than Aware Senior Care.
 We will happily provide you with a referral and contact information if this is the case.

-One of the first questions asked by families is “What kind of people do you hire as a caregiver and how do you screen them”?
+One of the first questions asked by families is, “What kind of people do you hire as caregivers and how do you screen them?”
 Aware Senior Care seeks to employ professional, reliable and friendly caregivers.
-This section highlights the values Aware Senior Care shares with our caregivers.
-One of our top goals as a home care agency is to take the best care of our caregivers.
-The love and respect we share with our caregivers then in turn shared with the families our caregivers provide support to.
+One of our top goals is to take excellent care of our caregivers.
+The love and respect we show our caregivers is then shared with clients and their families.
+See About Our Caregivers to learn more.

 Clients are invoiced bi-weekly.

-Generally, our home care services in Raleigh and the surrounding areas can begin within 48 hours (and the same day if necessary).
+Generally, within 48 hours (and the same day if necessary).
 We try to be as responsive as possible and, since we attempt to match the caregiver’s personality with the client, the more notice, the better.

-In many cases it’s not you that needs convincing about the need for home care but it’s a loved one.
-The typical response when asked if a loved one can use some help in the home is “I’m fine”.
-You’re probably frustrated on how to discuss the topic.
-We can help.
-The best approach is to utilize professional resources in home care.
-This section of the site suggests how to discuss home care including seeking our assistance in the conversation with your loved one.
+In many cases it’s not you who needs convincing about the need for home care, but a loved one.
+The typical response when asking a loved one if he/she could use some help in the home is, “I’m fine.”
+Learn more about how to discuss a home care need with a resistant loved one here.

-No. All caregivers are employees of Aware Senior Care.
+No. All of our caregivers are employees of Aware Senior Care.

-It can be cheaper to hire an independent caregiver from an ad or employment agency.
-There are many good, independent caregivers; however, there are risks.
+At first glance, it can be cheaper to hire an independent caregiver from an ad or employment agency.
+There are many good, independently contracted caregivers; however, there are risks and hidden expenses involved.
 A bonded caregiver must be considered should any valuables go missing.
 Insurance is also crucial, as you would be liable for any caregiver injuries in the home.
 You may also be responsible for payroll taxes and unemployment benefits.
 If your caregiver is unable to work, you will be responsible for finding a replacement.
-There is no guarantee the discount caregiver is trained to provide professional, trustworthy service for your loved one.
+Additionally, there is no guarantee the independently contracted caregiver is trained to provide professional, trustworthy service for your loved one.

-Gina and I have learned caring for a loved one at home by themselves can require the help of a number of service providers that are experts in their fields.
-Visit our Circle of Support to learn about great people and companies that can help from home health, home renovation, veteran’s assistance, elder law and trusts, estate sales, etc.
+Gina and I have learned that caring for a loved one at home can require the help of a number of service providers that are experts in their fields.
+Visit our Circle of Support to learn about great people and businesses that can help, including: home health, home renovation, veterans’ assistance, elder law and trusts, estate sales, and many more.